-You must be at least 18 years of age, a citizen of Okaloosa County and have a valid Florida driver's license or Florida ID card, if not please go to e-Response and request disqualification.
+To serve as a Juror in Okaloosa County you must be at least 18 years of age, a citizen of Okaloosa County and have a valid Florida driver's license or Florida ID card, if not please go to e-Response and request disqualification.

 How are jurors summoned for jury duty?

 Your name is randomly selected from a list that is currently provided by the Department of Highway Safety and Motor Vehicles.

 Are there any exemptions from serving as a juror?

 Yes, you may be excused from serving as a juror for one of the following reasons:

 - Have served as a juror in Okaloosa County within the past twelve months.

 - An expectant mother or a parent that is not employed full-time and has custody of a child under six years of age.

 - You are 70 years of age or older.